 We may get carried away while mixing and end up with a mix that isn't as balanced as we'd like, frequency-wise.
 By A/Bing against our reference track, we can use EQ to try to match the frequency profile (within reason) of the reference mix we're interested in emulating.

 Some EQs even have “frequency match” features to help match the EQ curves between two signals.
-Some reference mix plugins, like my favourite, the Master The Mix Reference 2 (link to check the price at Plugin Boutique), have graphs to show the differences in frequency content between our mix and the reference.
+Some reference mix plugins, like my favourite, the Master The Mix Reference 2, have graphs to show the differences in frequency content between our mix and the reference.

 Experiment and listen critically to whether matching the reference mix's frequency content works for your own mix.
 Be sure to continuously A/B your work, and don't be afraid to scrap the EQ altogether if it doesn't make your mix sound better.

 As was previously discussed, if there is significant work to be done with the mix bus EQ, it's likely best to revisit the mix itself.